Provided below are the house rules we use for Goliath gangs.

 50 credits

-When a gang with Dome Runner gains or steals Turf they may add 2 for each available Dome Runner to the roll to determine whether the gang gains a new Special Territory.
+When a gang with Dome Runner gains or steals Territory they may add 1 for each available Dome Runner to the roll to determine whether the gang gains a new Special Territory.

 100 credits

 If this gang has a Ratskin Guide who is not Captured or in Recovery, during the Determine Scenario step of the Pre-Battle Sequence if the selected Scenario does not dictate that it must be fought as either a Sector Mechanicus or Zone Mortalis battle, this gang's player may select which they prefer.
-Additionally, if the selected scenario has an attacker and defender this gang's controller may choose whether their gang will attack or defend.
-However if more than one gang participating in the battle has a Ratskin Guide, they cancel one another out and none of the gangs gain any benefit from their Ratskin Guides for the upcoming battle.
+Additionally, if the selected scenario has an attacker and defender, this gang's controller may choose whether their gang will attack or defend.
+However, if the opposing gang has one or more Ratskin fighters on their roster that are not Outcasts, in Recovery, or Captured, the Ratskin Guide sits this one out and their gang gains no benefit from them in the upcoming battle.

 50 credits

-During the Post-battle Sequence a Rogue Doc may treat one member of the gang who has suffered a Critical Injury, without a hero of the gang having to escort the Critically Injured fighter to the doctor.
+During the Post-Battle Sequence a Rogue Doc may treat one member of the gang who has suffered a Critical Injury, without a hero of the gang having to escort the Critically Injured fighter to the doctor.
 Use the Medical Escort resolution chart.
 This costs the gang no credits.

 Orlock, Goliath, Van Saar, and Void Baron gangs may hire a Squat Demolitionist as a Hangers-on.
 A gang may have either a Squat Demolitionist or a Demolitionist, not both.
 If a gang has a Squat Demolitionist on retainer, the gang may call upon them for assistance when something needs to be blown up or defused.